- As part of a partnership, we also offer an external MRP optimizer that can replace the MRP functionality within any

 The bottleneck was a combination of the MRP runtime, along with improved capacity planning.
-The company needed a real-time MRP solution that had a maximum possible yield for every product for a given time horizon.
+The company needed an MRP solution that had a maximum possible yield for every product for a given time horizon.
 Taking into account that in standard ERP, we had nothing to offer and that ERP in SAP was quite cumbersome both in terms of the software design and limited to the on-premises hardware.

 Getting the Data from SAP to AWS and Back